Winston-Lin/dziganto.github.io/_posts/2017-7-14-How-To-Ace-The-Data-Science-Interview.md

 2. Know How To Answer Ambiguous Questions
 3. Choose The Best Algorithm: Accuracy vs Speed vs Interpretability
 4. Draw Pictures
-5. Avoid Jargon or Concepts That You're Not Confident About
+5. Avoid Jargon or Concepts You're Unsure Of
 6. Don't Expect To Know Everything
 7. An Interview Is A Dialogue, Not A Test